Amiga Hunk: Metadata

 The Amiga could save metadata into hunks, as the hunk structure could be easily adapted to support this feature, but the hunk format of executables was abandoned in favour of ELF and there is no central authority (as the dismissed Commodore) which could implement this feature as one of the Amiga standards.

 The Amiga saves some metadata into sidecar files known as ".info" (so called from the name of their extension suffix).

-".info" files are created any time a project (datafile) is saved on disk.
-Example: When user saves a file called "MyProject" two files will be created on disk called "MyProject" and MyProject.info".
+".info" files may be created any time a project (datafile) is saved on disk.
+Example: When user saves a file called "MyProject" two files may be created on disk called "MyProject" and MyProject.info".

 The "MyProject" file contains the real data of the project file, while the "MyProject.info" file contains the icon, and the information regarding the software which originated the file, so any time the project icon is invoked by clicking on it with mouse, the parent software will be opened (users can change this information at any time, allowing other programs to believe they created the project file rather than the original software which physically created it).

 Application Binding does not exist in AmigaOS as in other systems like MacOS.

 The ".info" file also contains some particular characteristics of the project file and the user comments.

 ".info" files do not appear on the Workbench Screen (Workbench is the default Amiga Desktop GUI).
 On the desktop screen only the icon of the project file taken out of the "info" file appears.
 In fact the icon is the virtual medium that connects the project itself and the metadata stored into ".info".